Home Work in Australia Wages in Australia

 • During overtime

-• On late-night shifts
+• Late-night shifts

-• Or, if you work early in the morning.
+• Early in the morning.

-You can also receive allowances, additional payments if you are an employee who:
+You can also receive allowances (additional payments) if you are an employee who:

 • Performs specific tasks or has a certain ability

-• working under unpleasant or hazardous conditions
+• Works under unpleasant or hazardous conditions

 This compensation can also include benefits in kind such as: